Ever wonder how to prepare those big pork chops with the bone in without drying it out or using your oven?

 Put a medium-sized skillet over medium-high heat and add the oil.
 Allow that oil to get nice and hot.

-Note: For this recipe, we used bone-in pork chops that were close to 1 inch thick and weighed about 12 ounces each.
-Our pork chops were cooked 8 minutes each side.
-Depending on the size of the pork chops, you will cook them from 4 to 8 minutes each side.
+For this recipe, we used bone-in pork chops close to 1 inch thick and weighed about 12 ounces each.
+Our pork chops were cooked for 8 minutes on each side.
+Depending on the size of the pork chops, you will cook them from 4 to 8 minutes on each side.

 Before turning, check the cooked side for doneness.
 You should see a wonderfully caramelized cook.
 Then turn over to the other side.

-The butter and oil will begin to change color to a beautiful nut-brown color and the smells in your kitchen will be amazing!
+The butter and oil will begin to change to a beautiful nut-brown color, and the smells in your kitchen will be amazing!

 When cooking is complete, remove the pan from heat and place the pork chops to rest on a cutting board.
 Allow them to rest the same time you cooked them.

 This will give all that super-heated moisture in the meat the time to calm down and redistribute.
-This will assure that juicy tender pork chop versus the Sahara Desert pork chop.
+This will ensure a juicy, tender pork chop versus the Sahara Desert pork chop.

-After 5-10 minutes of resting, plate the pork chops and drizzle the butter and olive oil with the garlic, onions, and sage over the meat and serve.
+After 5-10 minutes of resting, plate the pork chops, drizzle the butter and olive oil with garlic, onions, and sage over the meat, and serve.

 We do love that sage and butter sauce, though!